rubencart/NES-img-captioning/README.md

 # (optional) <id>: any chosen number to id outputfiles
 # (optional) <redis tcp port> to use: 6379 | 6380 | 6381 | 6382
 . src/scripts/local_run_exp.sh nic_es experiments/mscoco_es.json 92 123
+. src/scripts/local_run_exp.sh ga experiments/mscoco_ga.json 92 90
 # or
 . src/scripts/local_run_exp.sh nic_nes experiments/mscoco_nes.json 92 123
 ```

-This will start a screen to run redis and another screen where the experiment runs.
-In the experiment screen the master process and
+This will start a screen that runs redis and another screen where the experiment runs.
+In the experiment screen the output of
-main worker process and their output are logged in a split-screen with tmux.
+the master process and worker processes is logged in a split-screen with tmux.
 Running an experiment creates a master outputfile
 and a worker outputfile in `output/` like `<id>_master_outputfile.txt` where all logs are written to.
-A directory in `logs/` will also be created, which can be recognized by the pid of the started master process.
+A directory in `logs/` is also created, which can be recognized by the pid of the started master process.
 Snapshots,
 checkpoints and plots will be written to that dir.
 The parameters of the current population and all offspring are also stored
 there.
 So an experiment creates:
 ```